MartinP3/project-exam/README.md

 This is the first exam I had with Noroff, and the task was to make a blog, with a type/theme of my choice.

 For my own blog I decided on food recipes as my blog theme since... food is good!
-And using wordpress as a headless CMS to host the recipes so I can add them as needed there and they will automatically appear on the site as I add more.
+And it's using wordpress as a headless CMS to host the recipes so I can add them as needed there and they will automatically appear on the site as I add more.
 The goal of the site is to give people nice and simple recipes to follow for a good meal and letting people see new things to try out that they might not have considered before or a simple way to make a dessert.

 ## Built With

 - HTML
 - CSS
 - Javascript
+- Wordpress REST API
+- Visual Studio Code
+- Netlify

 ## Getting Started